$88 Standard Water Heater Flush! Regularly $176. Claim Now

 Maintenance will help your HVAC system last longer.
 However, one day there will be a decision to repair or replace it.
 Considering the factors above will help make a choice that can have positive impacts on your wallet, and comfort, for years to come.

-Smart HVAC And Home Automation
+Chapter 5: Smart HVAC and Home Automation

 Smart home technology isn’t limited to lights you can turn on from the couch or TVs that let you browse the internet.
 Personal assistants that let you listen to music or play games are all the rage.
-But did you know smart HVAC systemscan provide real functional value for your home and help you save money?
+But did you know smart HVAC systems can provide real functional value for your home and help you save money?
 If you have central air conditioning and heating, you can benefit from the following capabilities of a Smart HVAC System:

 • Seasonal Control and Variation Dampening: Daily and seasonal temperature fluctuations can be hard on your HVAC system.
 Variation dampening can provide individual rooms with more AC flow.
 It works automatically in a smart system, so you don’t need to keep changing the settings on your thermostat.
 Temperatures can fluctuate significantly during a northern winter, while the hot, humid summers of the South can be hard on the AC and your family.
 With precise control, you can direct heating, cooling, and energy to the rooms being used.

-• Refined Temperature Control: Chances are, each person in your home has their own temperature preferences.
+• Refined Temperature Control: Chances are, each person in your home has their temperature preferences.
 Your spouse may prefer it cooler, while the same setting may leave you shivering.
-A smart home system lets you control the temperature in each individual room.
+A smart home system lets you control the temperature in each room.
 Natural temperature variations can occur from room to room, especially if some have more sun exposure and others are shaded.
 Temperatures may vary throughout the day too.
 For example, rooms receiving heat from the sun at certain times require less cooling.
 A smart system can automatically adjust for that.

 • Increased Convenience and Control: Your HVAC system can be controlled from your phone or by using your digital personal assistant.
 You can use your smart system to turn the A/C on and off remotely, even if you’re not home, and set it to a schedule.
 Some smart systems incorporate temperature, humidity, light, and even motion sensors for the ultimate in automation.
 There’s even a temperature controller that tracks your local weather!